Note: The QuickBooks Online integration is an add-on feature that must be enabled by Stax Bill Staff. Please click here to make a request.

 Some notes about the integration:

-- Stax Bill synchronizes each Customer record individually, along with its invoices, payments, etc.
+- Stax Bill synchronizes each Customer record, along with its invoices, payments, etc.

 - Each invoice is synchronized to a single line item called "Stax Bill Charges"; Stax Bill does not synchronize individual charges/products at this time.